Walter Burle-Marx

-Walter Burle Marx (Born: São Paulo, Brazil, July 23, 1902; Died: Akron, USA, December 28, 1990) was a Brazilian pianist, conductor and composer.
+Walter Burle Marx (July 23, 1902, in São Paulo, Brazil – December 28, 1990, in Akron, USA) was a Brazilian pianist, conductor and composer.
 Born in São Paulo, he moved to Rio de Janeiro with his family in 1914, where he studied piano with Henrique Oswald.
 Praised as an outstanding conductor, he settled in the US in 1950, where he developed his career as a composer.
 Among his main works are his Cello Concerto and four symphonies.

 Brother of the famous landscape architect Roberto Burle Marx, Walter took the first piano lessons with his mother at age 4 and, in 1913, he became a student of Luigi Chiaffarelli in São Paulo.
 Walter played his first recital at the age of 10.
 In 1914, he moved to Rio de Janeiro with his family to study with Henrique Oswald, who introduced him to his professional career.

 Parallel to piano classes Walter studied solfeggio and harmony with Agnello França between 1919 and 1921.

 The Burle Marx family moved to Europe in 1921, where Walter took piano lessons with Heinrich Barth in Berlin.
 Barth used to be the teacher of the famous pianist Arthur Rubinstein.
 At that time, Walter also worked on fugue, counterpoint and composition with Friedrich E. Koch.

 In 1926, Walter rebelled against the wishes of his family - who wanted him to focus only on piano - and started classes on orchestration and instrumentation in Berlin with E. N. von Reznicek, for two years.
 Reznicek, an Austrian of Czech descent, was considered a master of unfailing balance of sound.

 Marx also finished the complete theoretical and practical course in conducting in Basel, Switzerland, with Felix Weingartner, between 1928 and 1929.
 Weingartner, an Austrian pupil of Franz Liszt, was considered a brilliant interpreter Beethoven and Mahler and a major conductor of orchestras in Vienna, Berlin, and Munich.

 In 1930, back to Brazil, Burle Marx debuted as a conductor at Teatro Lírico, with the Orchestra of the Musical Center of Rio de Janeiro.
 The following year, he founded the Philharmonic Orchestra of Rio de Janeiro, promoting many concerts and premieres of symphonic works in Brazil, among them Beethoven's 9th Symphony.
 He also conducted the Philharmonic of the Municipal Theater at the inauguration of the statue of Christ the Redeemer, in Rio de Janeiro.

 In 1932 he was appointed professor of the conducting course at the National Institute of Music, today Escola de Música at UFRJ, having been the 1st conductor of higher education in Brazil.